hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, HT2015

 ## News
+- Oct 22nd: It was an impressive impact from all of you yesterday!
+It was fantastic to see what you have been able to accomplish under so harsh time constraints, expecially if you account for all the leraning that has been going on simultaneously.
+Well done!
 - Oct 20th: Please fill out our [informal course evaluation][ICE].
 The evaluation pin-points the topics that are specific for this course instance and helps us in improving how we teach.
 Thanks!
 - Oct 20th: Still waiting for slides from two of the invited speakers...
 They will be uploaded as soon as I have them.
 - Oct 13th: Slides for yesterday's lecture are now available.